 In the 4th Generation of Industry, the need for human resources who have analytical and evaluation capabilities to produce creative products is needed.
-For this reason, VHSs must prepare their graduates to meet current and future needs.
+For this reason, VH\$45 must prepare their graduates to meet current and future needs.
 One of the skills needed is higher order thinking skills (HOTS).
 HOTS are students' skills in evaluating ideas and choices for decision making (Apino and Retnawati, 2017).
 Aspects of HOTS related to the process of analysing, evaluating, and making arguments (Prayitno et al., 2018).
 HOTS are abilities related to the activities of analysing, evaluating, and creating (Pratama and Retnawati, 2018; Saido et al., 2015; Soeharto and Rosmaiyadi, 2018; Yen and Halili, 2015).
-It can be concluded HOTS are skills to do higher-order thinking in order to have cognitive knowledge in the dimensions of analysis, evaluation, and creation.
+It can be concluded HOTS are skills to do higher-order thinking in order to have cogsilve knowledge in the dimensions of analysis, evaluation, and creation.

-Based on the results of the tests conducted by the teacher, the learning achievement was still not maximal.
+Based on the results of the tests conducted by the teacher, the learning achievement was stigg of maximal.
 Repeat values from 32 students showed that for the knowledge aspect the highest score was 95, the lowest score was 45 with an average of 73.34 and those who had not achieved completeness as many as 8 students.
 Repeat values for aspects of skills also show that they are not maximal, which is indicated by the highest score of 100, the lowest value of 25, the average value of 71.5, and those that have not reached the completeness of nine students.
 Learning in VHSs is still oriented towards lower order thinking (LOT) and not oriented to market needs.
 Learning tends to be monotonous and does not stimulate students to create products.
-A learning model is needed that can stimulate students to improve HOTS.
-Creativity competence (21 first century skill) can emerge if students already have analytical, evaluation, and creative abilities.
+A learning model is needed that can stimulate students already have analytical, evaluation, and creative abilities.
 Competence has a broader scope, by considering aspects of cognitive, functional and interpersonal skills, and ethics.
 This is then called the 21st century skills needed to deal with complex environmental changes, and the skills used in everyday life (Acedo and Hughes, 2014).